 still on, nearer to the hill rolls the wave.
 Still, still it flows on; but we can see that it is losing its power, and though advancing, it will be broken.
 It begins to break.
 It is no longer a wave, but scattered remnants….

 Although not noted by Ives, the availability of Coffin’s book to Crane would have been enhanced further by having undergone at least 11 print runs between 1866 and 1894.

-His short story, what he would term “the Fredericksburg row” in a letter to Samuel S. McClure (the magazine’s other founder), was coming “into shape” by January 27, 1896, after Crane’s return from the battlefield.
-His mud-bound Billie was soon fuming at the inaction of “wooden soldiers,” and Billie’s comrades “graphically exaggerat[ing] the number of hours they had been kept waiting” for combat.
-In the January 9 letter to Phillips, Crane had anticipated much of what they did next: “just as a maddened man may dash his fists against an iron wall,” so did the spring eventually release and their army “hurl itself against the hills back of Fredericksburg.”
+In a January 27, 1896 letter to Samuel S. McClure, the magazine’s other founder, Crane reported that his short story, what he termed “the Fredericksburg row,” was coming “into shape.”
+By then, or soon thereafter, Crane’s mud-bound Billie Dempster was fuming at the inaction of “wooden soldiers,” and Billie’s comrades “graphically exaggerat[ing] the number of hours they had been kept waiting” for combat.
+In the January 9, 1896 letter to Phillips, Crane had drawn upon history to anticipate much of what these fictitious soldiers would experience next: “just as a maddened man may dash his fists against an iron wall,” so did the spring eventually release and their army “hurl itself against the hills back of Fredericksburg.”

 Noel G. Harrison